CORDA (company)

 CORDA is a small analysis and management consultancy company, owned by BAE Systems and based in Farnborough.
 It provides evidence-based decision support to BAE Systems, government departments, and other commercial organisations.
-"CORDA's key capability lies in the integration of scientific, technical, and financial skills with military expertise across all domains, to provide a packaged, one-stop analysis service, focussed at the concept and assessment phase of the defence lifecycle."

 History

 CORDA was founded in 1985 as part of CAP Scientific (part of the CAP Group).
 At the time CORDA stood for: Centre for Operational Research and Defence Analysis.
 As with other parts of CAP Group, it became part of the Anglo-French SEMA Group in 1988.
 In 1991 it became part of BAeSEMA, a company jointly owned by SEMA Group and British Aerospace.
 It became part of British Aerospace in 1998, and BAE Systems in 1999.

 Type of work undertaken

 Simulations

 CORDA builds computer simulations, and uses them for operational analysis studies.
 In the late 1980s CORDA produced a simulation called FASTAID that was used by the Royal Army Medical Corps to help train soldiers to make decisions about dispatching ambulances.
 An improved and updated version of this tool was developed for Operation GRANBY and delivered by CORDA staff to troops in the field.